Loser double fennel potstickers

 I entered two contests thus far and both didn’t even make it to the final rounds, which theoretically would have put my mind into the same state of a cautious clam who just got firmly tapped on its head.
 But instead I reached a new understanding about being a loser.
 The trick to losing is… Not minding that it hurts.
 Yes.
 After a couple of times, one grows a skin so thick it becomes the foundation of an elusive concept called determination.
 So here I am going to share the ousted recipe with you guys in the hope that someday I could quote the story in my acceptance speech.

 The contest was your best fennel recipe.
 Honestly, I didn’t have the best fennel recipe.
 I just had one fennel recipe.
-Fennel isn’t a familiar vegetable in my cooking repertoire and I know of only one way that takes it to the yummy town, that is using the fronds to infuse the filling in Chinese dumplings.
+Fennel isn’t a familiar vegetable in my cooking repertoire but I want to start usig it more.
+I’ve heard from a friend who takes a fennel supplement that it is full of nutrients and benefits like relieving menstral cramps.
+I will need to start looking for more recipes because right now I know of only one way that takes it to the yummy town, that is using the fronds to infuse the filling in Chinese dumplings.
 But why use only one form of fennel if I have many, and why settle for dumplings when potstickers are still alive?
 So it only took two tests in the kitchen to make way for this double fennel potstickers, with a bottom crust so crispy you could hear it crack and a filling so juicy it squirts when you bite (consider yourself warned).
 Ok, Maybe I could picture a judge arguing that fennel isn’t the sole star of the show which is exactly when I would like another judge to utterly disagree… Don’t you love it when they fight.
 So, yes.
 A losing contender in an unappreciative crowd but I promise it will make you a winner in your own kitchen.

 Servings: approx 50 potstickers